Art History 101

 Officials unveil the restored exterior panels of "The Adoration of the Mystic Lamb" at Saint Bavo Cathedral in Ghent on October 12, 2016.
 Photo courtesy EMMANUEL DUNAND/AFP/Getty Images.

 Jan van Eyck produced paintings for private clients in addition to his work at the court.
 Foremost among these is the Ghent Altarpiece.
-He painted it for the merchant, financier, and politician Jodocus Vijdts and his wife Elisabeth Borluut.
-Jan’s brother, Hubert van Eyck, collaborated on this work too.
-Generally, art historians believe Hubert began it in 1420 and Jan completed it in 1432.
-Another brother, Lambert, is also mentioned in Burgundian court documents.
-He may have overseen his brother’s workshop after Jan’s death.
-Each of the altarpiece’s 12 panels feature intricately rendered biblical figures (some of the earliest subjects painted with oils) frozen in iconic scenes from Christianity.
+This masterpiece was commissioned by the merchant and mayor of Ghent Jodocus Vijdts and his wife Elisabeth Borluut.
+As the research shows the painting was started by the artist’s brother, Hubert van Eyck, and later finished by Jan.
+Perhaps their other brother, Lambert, was also involved in the creation process after Jan’s death.
+Each of the altarpiece’s 12 panels features intricately rendered biblical figures (some of the earliest subjects painted with oils) frozen in iconic scenes from Christianity.

-A few years ago, Belgium’s Royal Institute for Cultural Heritage invested $2.44 million into meticulously chipping away the artwork’s top layer of oils.
-The first stage of the restoration finished in October 2016, when the outer panels were returned to St Bavo’s Cathedral.
-At the same time the second phase of the restoration began, that of the 5 lower panels of the opened altarpiece, including the central panel featuring The Adoration of the Mystic Lamb.
-This part of the restoration has recently finished and the third phase will continue in the future.
+In 2012 Belgium’s Royal Institute for Cultural Heritage invested $2.44 million into meticulously chipping away the artwork’s top layer of oils.
+The first stage of the restoration finished in October 2016.
+At the same time, the second phase of the restoration began, that of the 5 lower panels of the opened altarpiece, including the central panel featuring The Adoration of the Mystic Lamb.
+This part of the restoration finished in 2020 when the panels were returned to St Bavo’s Cathedral.
+The third and final phase is being conducted at the moment at the Museum of Fine Arts (MSK) in Ghent.
+What is even more interesting is that the visitors of the museum can actually witness the restoration works.

 Here you can listen to a lecture by the head of the conservation of the altarpiece: